Serbs in Kosovska Mitrovica visited the cemetery on the south side of the city

 “I’m going around the monument, I can’t raise it, how to put it … I do not even have the picture to kiss to, they took it off …” stuttered a younger man who came to visit his late father’s grave.

 “Come on, my child, come to drink something for Ljuba, that is the custom, it’s good,” she shouted when she saw me.
 Here’s coffee, so take some … and you want some brandy, Ljuba made it, it’s good, try … ”

 I took some brandy, it was strong, a plum one, burned my lips, I could smell it.

 ” Before this terrible war, he died, my Ljuba, I am alone for 22 years!
 What can I do, I am old and alone for 22 long years … it’s a lot, my child, I do not have kids and I do not even have a monument, they demolished it, but let them, so be it.
 You see, here I will lay, next to my Ljuba. ”

 Life goes on, but it stops for a moment.
 Allows people catch their breath, sigh deeply, and remember all that they have lost, those who have disappeared, but still not known where their bones were thrown.
-Then the soul tightens, the heart cleaves, the throat dries out, and the lips tremble.
-Tears slip down the dry face, which strangely wrinkles at that moment, discovering of all the horrors of the past that still lurk, grabs and drags in the whirl of the deep darkness, that some of them never come up from.
+Then the soul tightens, the throat dries out, and the lips tremble.
+Tears slip down the dry face, which strangely wrinkles at that moment, discovering of all the horrors of the past that still lurk, grab and drag in the whirl of the deep darkness, that some of them never come up from.